MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 * [Estimate table size in terms of access bytes](#estimate-table-size-in-terms-of-access-bytes): By understanding the impact of different query patterns on data access, this method can help you make informed decisions about indexing, partitioning, and data organization strategies.

-Understanding the size of your tables is helpful for efficient resource management and optimized query performance.
-This document outlines various approaches to estimate the uncompressed data size of ingested data in your tables.

-## Estimate size of a table
+## Estimate the original size of ingested data

-The [.show table details](kusto/management/show-table-details-command.md) command is a straightforward and reliable way to estimate the original data size of a table.
-The command provides an estimation based on the assumption that the data was transferred in CSV format.
+Use the [.show table details](kusto/management/show-table-details-command.md) to estimate the original data size of a table.

+The command provides an estimation of the uncompressed size of data ingested into your table based on the assumption that the data was transferred in CSV format.
 This estimation takes into account the approximate lengths of numeric values, such as integers, longs, datetimes, and guids, by considering their string representations.
 By using this approach, the command quickly calculates an overview of the data size.

+### Example

 The following query estimates the original data size of the `StormEvents` table.